HMRC Security Bonds

 - The accepted methods of payment

 HMRC will usually warn you if they are considering asking for security unless they think it will make you less likely to pay your tax.
-As a way of warning, you will be sent a factsheet like this.

 The list of taxes and duties ranges from PAYE and National Insurance Contributions to VAT, Landfill Tax, Aggregates Tax and more.
 You can see a full list of the different taxes and duties along with the length of time HMRC can keep the security for here.